itseez3d/metaperson/docs/business-integration/js_api.md

   * `4K.png`, `2K.png`, `1K.png`
   * `4K.jpg`, `2K.jpg`, `1K.jpg`
   * `4K.webp`, `2K.webp`, `1K.webp`
-* **useZip** - by default, MetaPerson Creator return a link to a ZIP acrhive with an exported model.
+* **useZip** - by default, MetaPerson Creator returns a link to a ZIP archive with an exported model.
 You can set it to `false`, to get a direct link to a GLB of FBX file.

 ### UI Parameters